-Welcome to the Highams Park Society Website
+Welcome to The Highams Park Society website

 The Highams Park Society was formed in 2006 and sets its goal as “Helping Promote Community Life”.
 The Society has a thriving membership of people who live in, or have an interest in Highams Park, Waltham Forest.
 The Society’s aims are to help preserve the local heritage, help members appreciate their environment and to inform members about the history of the area.
 To access a brief summary of the Society’s events click here.

-The next film club will be on Saturday 27th May 2017 at the Baptist Church, Cavendish Road E4 9NG.
+The next film to be shown will be on Saturday 23rd March 2019 at the Baptist Church, Cavendish Road E4 9NG.
 Everybody is welcome.
 Doors open at 1:30pm and the film starts at 2pm.
-Entrance is £2.50 for members and £3.50 for non members with children free.
-Tea and coffee are available before the film.
-The film will be “The Admirable Crichton” staring Kenneth More.
+Entrance is £3 for members and £4.50 for non members with children free.
+Tea. coffee and and Italian food is available before the film.
+Click here for further details.

 Membership fees are kept very low and affordable and we’d be delighted to welcome you to the society.
 Please see the Membership page for more details.